-All amounts billed to a customer in a sale transaction related to shipping and handling, if any, represent revenues earned for the goods provided and have been classified as "net sales."
+All amounts billed to a customer in a sales transaction relating to shipping and handling, if any, represent revenues earned for the goods provided and have been classified as "net sales."
 Costs related to such shipping and handling billings are classified as "cost of sales."